alii13/Hydration-hero/PRIVACY_POLICY.md

 ## Open Source

-The complete source code for Water Reminder is available on GitHub for transparency and community review: https://github.com/alii13/Water-drink-reminder
+The complete source code for WaterMinder is available on GitHub for transparency and community review: https://github.com/alii13/Water-drink-reminder

 ## Your Consent

-By using Water Reminder, you consent to this privacy policy.
+By using WaterMinder, you consent to this privacy policy.

 ---

-**Summary**: Water Reminder is a privacy-focused extension that stores all data locally on your device and never collects, transmits, or shares any information.
+**Summary**: WaterMinder is a privacy-focused extension that stores all data locally on your device and never collects, transmits, or shares any information.
 Your privacy is our priority.